niamhmacsweeney/ABCD_data_management/README.md

 The ABCD Study team strongly encourage transparent and reproducibible research methods.
 Software like RMarkdown, which allows you to weave together narrative text and code, can be very useful in making your workflow reproducible because you can document each decision made in the data processing and quality control steps.

 The ABCD study team very much encourage researchers to pre-register their analyses on platforms like the OSF.
-Further details about pre-registration can be found in the "Practical Guide for Researchers" pre-print linked above.
+Further details about pre-registration can be found in the “<a href="https://psyarxiv.com/aqckx"> "Practical guide for researchers" paper </a> linked above.

  ### ABCD Research Topics and Areas of Expertise